 And in our zeal to properly identify our true heritage and ancestral beginnings, the use of nationalities and racial backgrounds comfortably gives way for us to identify the heritage of our cousins, and extended family members, having the following ethnic identities: African American, Asian American (Chinese, Japanese, Korean and Vietnamese), Hispanic/Latino (Mexican and Puerto Rican), Native American, and Caucasian.
 Did I miss any?
 Let me know if I did.

 With the recent use of DNA testing made available by Ancestry.com (and others), a number of our cousins have had their DNA searched and have shared the results with us.
 This is where some of the countries of origin, listed above, have been uncovered.
 If you're one who has had their DNA verified and would like to share it with your cousins, simply send me the information.
 Your name and identity will NOT be published, only the global identity of your ancestors.
+If you're interested in viewing those "shared DNA results", click this link to be taken to that page.

 The Baker and Weigel families came from the European teachings and appear to have maintained their loyalty to the Christian faith by donating land for the construction of a new Presbyterian Church (North Branch Presbyterian Church, Monaca, PA) and prior to that building, offering the use of their farm buildings in which to hold Sunday services, during inclement weather.
 In addition, throughout recent years, family members have organized informal Bible Study Groups and led numerous other spiritual based meetings with friends, in their homes, to the benefit and enjoyment of all who have attended.